-Homemade Chili Crisp will be your new favorite topping!
-Seriously, this crispy/spicy/sweet chile oil is the perfect addition to salads, potatoes, pasta, ice cream, and more.
-Even better than the Trader Joe’s variation, this condiment is easy to make, impossible to resist, it keeps for a month in the fridge!
+Homemade Spicy Chili Crisp will be your new favorite topping!
+This crispy/spicy/sweet chili oil is the perfect addition to salads, potatoes, pasta, ice cream, and more.
+With origins in Sichuan cuisine, this condiment is easy to make, impossible to resist, it keeps for a month in the fridge!

 What is Chili Crisp?

-I first heard about chili crisp last year in Bon Appetit, so definitely am behind the bandwagon.
-Often thought of as having a cult following, even Trader Joe’s now sells their own chili crisp.
+Chili crisp is a sweet and spicy condiment made from red pepper flakes, neutral oil, cinnamon, ginger, garlic, soy sauce and shallots.
+It is often thought of as having a cult following, even Trader Joe’s now sells their own chili crisp.
 After doing some further research, I discovered this flavorful blend unsurprisingly has origins in China.
-Feel free to read more about the Chinese beginnings here!
+Feel free to read more about the Chinese beginnings here.
 It’s important to note that I do not consider this an authentic recipe by any means, this is just a take that has worked for me.

 While there are many variations, it essentially a versatile, oil-based condiment full of sweet, warming, and spicy flavors.
-Rumor had it that it tasted delicious on practically any food (from salad to ice cream to pizza and more).
+It tastes delicious on practically any food!
+The bottom of this post contains a few of my favorite uses, so read on for more.

-- Crushed red pepper flakes, the ones you’ll find on the table in a pizza shop
+- Crushed red pepper flakes, the ones you’ll find on the table in a pizza place

 - Cinnamon, for warmth